JackKelly/light-speed-io/design.md

 If this provides a significant speed-up, then Jack will focus on implementing reading from Google Cloud Storage buckets, maybe using io_uring for async network IO.

 If this does not provide a speed-up, then - to be frank - LSIO will probably be abandoned!

+## Timeline

+Ha! :smiley:.
+This project is in the earliest planning stages!
+It'll be _months_ before it does anything vaguely useful!
+And, for now at least, this project is just Jack hacking away his spare time, whilst learning Rust!

 ## Design